 - 1. Review information regarding the long-term stewardship and management of the Rocky Flats site, including but not limited to the results of the operational and performance monitoring data of site operations and DOE status reports. - 2.
 Work with DOE on implementing its Post-Closure Public Involvement Plan (PCPIP), including the meetings DOE identified in the PCPIP. - 3.
 Review DOE budgets for implementation of DOE responsibilities. - 4.
 Participate in DOE, CDPHE and/or EPA assessment(s) of remedy operations and effectiveness. - 5.
-As needed, evaluate legal and regulatory issues regarding implementation of site-wide longterm stewardship plans and provide information to the Stewardship Council and to the community. - 6.
+As needed, evaluate legal and regulatory issues regarding implementation of site-wide long-term stewardship plans and provide information to the Stewardship Council and to the community. - 6.
 Work with DOE and the regulators to understand technical data regarding implementation and effectiveness of cleanup remedies and long-term controls, and provide information to the Stewardship Council and to the community. - 7.
-Track issues related to DOE's petition to Colorado Water Quality Control Commission to change uranium and other standards for Rocky Flats. - 8.
-Transmit to appropriate officers and employees of the DOE questions and concerns of governments, persons and entities regarding Rocky Flats. - 9.
-Work with USFWS and DOE on interpretative signage on refuge lands that includes history of Rocky Flats and cleanup, and ongoing DOE monitoring and surveillance program.
+Transmit to appropriate officers and employees of the DOE questions and concerns of governments, persons and entities regarding Rocky Flats. - 8.
+Continue evaluating DOE's proposal to breach terminal ponds A-4, B-5, and C-2, and to move the points of compliance from Indiana Street to the eastern edge of the Central Operating Unit (COU). - 9.
+Work with USFWS and DOE on interpretative signage on refuge lands that includes history of Rocky Flats and cleanup, and ongoing DOE monitoring and surveillance program. - 10.
+Support the Rocky Flats Cold War Museum efforts to establish a museum and on mechanisms for educating successive generations about the history of Rocky Flats, particularly about residual contamination and continued need for long-term stewardship.

-- 10. Support the Rocky Flats Cold War Museum efforts to establish a museum and on mechanisms for educating successive generations about the history of Rocky Flats, particularly about residual contamination and continued need for long-term stewardship. - 11.
-Track issues related to transfer of administrative jurisdiction over former mineral parcels from DOE to Department of the Interior for inclusion in the Rocky Flats National Wildlife Refuge.
+- 11. Track issues related to transfer of administrative jurisdiction over former mineral parcels from DOE to Department of the Interior for inclusion in the Rocky Flats National Wildlife Refuge. - 12.
+Track the development of Jefferson County Parkway as it relates to Rocky Flats.